weaveworks/scope/site/installing.md

 ###<a name="docker-weave-cloud"></a>Using Weave Cloud

-First you will need to obtain a service-token from Weave Cloud by signing up at [https://cloud.weave.works](https://cloud.weave.works/).
+First, obtain a service-token from Weave Cloud by signing up at [https://cloud.weave.works](https://cloud.weave.works/).

 Then, install Scope onto your local Docker machine and start using Weave Cloud: